Japanese Exchange and Teaching Programme

 Join the Leading Program for Teaching English in Japan

-I have lived for a year now in Shiogama, a city in Japans northeast Province of Honshu, as a participant in the Japanese Exchange and Teaching Programme (JET), one of the largest work abroad programs in the world.
+I have lived for a year now in Japan, as a participant in the Japanese Exchange and Teaching Programme (JET), one of the largest work abroad programs in the world.
 The Japanese government arranged my visa, my flight over, my housing, and my job.
-I have regular conferences around the country to help me improve my work skills, deal with culture shock, and get plugged into the social support network that includes over 4,400 other assistant English teachers on the program from over 40 countries around the world, with the vast majority from the United States, followed by Canada, the U.K., Australia, New Zealand, and others.
+I have regular conferences around the country to help me improve my work skills, deal with culture shock, and get plugged into the social support network that includes over 4,900 other assistant English teachers on the program from over 40 countries around the world, with the vast majority from the United States, followed by Canada, the U.K., Australia, New Zealand, and others.
 From the moment I arrived in Tokyo I have received all the support, both material and otherwise, I need, to live comfortably here in Japan.

-Teaching English is a huge business in Japan.
+Teaching English is a big business in Japan.
 In addition to public and private schools, the country is filled with schools specializing in English conversation for students of all ages.
-And all are clamoring for native English speakers to teach.
+And all are still looking for native English speakers to teach.

 The Japanese government takes the position that English is essential to Japans economic success, and internationalization is embraced zealously by Japanese popular culture.
 To ESL teachers, Japan offers high wages, a comfortable standard of living, and a deep cultural experience.
 And at the forefront of the Japanese ESL community is the Japanese Exchange and Teaching (JET) Programme.

 Applications are due at the end of November for positions commencing the following summer.
 To be eligible, you must have a university degree.
 Successful applicants are offered one-year contracts that are renewable for up to three years.
 If you work is deemed remarkable, you can remain two more years.
 You can read the latest detailed eligibility requirements on the revamped Jet website.